Fanaticism and magical thinking

 Ex-members report that they heard many instances of magical thinking for example the idea that Buddhas had the power to intervene directly in people’s lives, could read their minds, and could predict the future.
 According to Stephen Batchelor, author of ‘Buddhism without Beliefs’, many Tibetan lamas also see these visualized figures not just as mere symbols or archetypes.
 Despite being ‘empty of inherent existence’, they are regarded as possessing both an agency that was independent of the practitioner and the power to intervene in human affairs by granting blessings and answering prayers.
 In other words, they functioned as gods.

 I wrote about the concepts of awe and magical thinking in my original analysis of the NKT.
-And then I met Dr Yuval Laor, who studies and writes about religious fervor, and he blew my mind with his evolutionary psychology perspective.
+And then I met Dr Yuval Laor, who studies and writes about religious fervor (a state of infatuation) and he blew my mind with his evolutionary psychology perspective.
 You can watch Yuval share his knowledge with me below.
 We ended up having a very in depth chat.
 He keeps it general and I make it specific to the NKT.
 I will type up a summary of this chat some time, but for now, it’s best just to watch.

 Yuval is willing to answer questions so please feel free to post any comments or questions below, or on YouTube, and I will pass them on to him.
 The book chapter mentioned is below.